yekaizhou/mppi/README.md

 ---
 ### Contact

-For any problems or suggestions during the use of duet, please post on [Github Issue](https://github.com/yekaizhou/duet/issues) or contact yekai.zhou@outlook.com.
+For any problems or suggestions during the use of mPPI, please post on [Github Issue](https://github.com/yekaizhou/mppi/issues) or contact yekai.zhou@outlook.com.